-Individuals must achieve a minimum Overall Performance Rating (see Year-End Performance Appraisal Process, page 25) of "Occasionally Meets Expectations" and not have contributed to any Policy Violation or Reputational Risk Triggers (page 19-20) to be eligible for incentive award payout.
+Individuals must achieve a minimum Overall Performance Rating (see Year-End Performance Appraisal Process, page 2225) of "Occasionally Meets StandardsExpectations" and not have contributed to any Policy Violation or Reputational Risk Triggers (pages 19-20) have complied with all CalPERS risk management and ethics related principles, policies, and procedures to be eligible for an incentive award payout.

-Individuals who receive an Overall Performance Rating of "Does Not Meet Expectations" in their annual performance appraisal will be ineligible to receive any portion of the annual incentive award at any time for the year in which the unacceptable rating was received.
+Individuals who receive an Overall Performance Rating of "Does Not Fully-Meet StandardsExpectations" in their annual performance appraisal will be ineligible to receive any portion of the annual incentive award at any time for the year in which the unacceptable rating was received.

-Individuals who receive an Overall Performance Rating of "Does Not Meet Expectations" in their annual performance appraisal will be ineligible to receive any portion of the long-term incentive award for the five-year performance period that ended the year they received the unacceptable rating.
+Individuals who receive an Overall Performance Rating of "Does Not Fully-Meet StandardsExpectations" in their annual performance appraisal will be ineligible to receive any portion of the long-term incentive award for the five-year performance period that ended the year they received the unacceptable rating.